 Specialized committee on the education of persons with disabilities

-On the basis of Article 15 of Law 14 (2009), a specialized committee on the education of persons with disabilities was formed.
-It includes representatives of the institutions concerned, such as the Ministry of Education, the Ministry of Higher Education and Scientific Research, the Ministry of Social Affairs, Abu Dhabi Education Council and the Dubai Knowledge and Human Development Authority.
-Among its main objectives, the committee is required to update the structure of the academic curricula and programmes, and to prepare educational plans aligned with the technological developments, and consistent with the physical and psychological development characteristics of persons with disabilities.
-The committee shall regulate all matters pertaining to the education of persons with disabilities, including programmes, procedures, methods and conditions of enrolment in regular classes and sitting of examinations.
-It shall also formulate policies for the training of teaching staff looking after the educational needs of persons with disabilities.
+On the basis of Article 15 of Law No. 14 of 2009, a specialized committee on the education of persons with disabilities was formed.
+It includes representatives of the institutions concerned, such as the Ministry of Education, the Ministry of Higher Education and Scientific Research, the Ministry of Social Affairs, the Abu Dhabi Education Council and the Dubai Knowledge and Human Development Authority.
+Among its main objectives, the committee is required to update the structure of the academic curricula and programmes and to prepare education plans aligned with technological developments and consistent with the physical and psychological development characteristics of persons with disabilities.
+The committee is to regulate all matters pertaining to the education of persons with disabilities, including programmes, procedures, methods and conditions of enrolment in regular classes and sitting of examinations.
+It also formulates policies for the training of teaching staff looking after the education needs of persons with disabilities.

 National Team For Education 2030

-This team includes members representing different stakeholders and partners who worked collaboratively to achieve the objective of the Fourth Sustainablinity Deelopment Goal (SDG4), which aims “to ensure good, equitable and inclusive education and enhance lifelong learning opportunities”.
+This team includes members representing different stakeholders and partners that worked collaboratively to achieve the objective of SDG 4, which aims ‘to ensure good, equitable and inclusive education and enhance lifelong learning opportunities’.
 The team is mandated to:

-- Propose recommendations for the implementation of Education 2030 initiatives within the framework of MOE Plan.
+- Propose recommendations for the implementation of Education 2030 initiatives within the framework of the ministry’s plan

-- Coordinate Education 2030 issues with UNESCO and its offices, as well as with Arab, regional and international organisations.
+- Coordinate Education 2030 issues with UNESCO and its offices, as well as with Arab, regional and international organizations.

-Article 13 of Law 14 (2009) stipulates that the Ministry of Education and the Ministry of Higher Education and Scientific Research are to take the suitable measures to provide educational diagnosis, academic curricula and teaching assistive devices and technologies.
-The two ministries “shall also provide alternative methods that enhance communication with people with disabilities and develop alternative strategies for learning, providing accessible environment in addition to other necessary techniques that ensure the involvement of disabled students”.
+Article 13 of Law No. 14 of 2009 stipulates that the Ministry of Education and the Ministry of Higher Education and Scientific Research are to take the suitable measures to provide educational diagnosis, academic curricula and assistive devices and technologies.
+The two ministries ‘shall also provide alternative methods that enhance communication with people with disabilities and develop alternative strategies for learning, providing accessible environment in addition to other necessary techniques that ensure the involvement of disabled students’.

 Teaching and learning materials

-For quality assurance purposes, a manual has been issued that provides guidelines for learning resource centers.
-Special books, IPads and computers were provided for all visually impaired students with all necassary programs to enlarge their textbooks.
-In addition, the Emirati learning resource centers have developed a sophisticated digital system to facilitate the management of borrowing and loaning resources which is called the warraqa system, enriching the learning experience with students of determination and giving them equal access to all resources.
+For quality assurance purposes, a manual has been issued that provides guidelines for learning resource centres.
+Special books, iPads and computers were provided for all visually impaired students with all necessary programmes to enlarge their textbooks.
+In addition, the Emirati learning resource centres have developed a sophisticated digital system, called the warraqa system, to facilitate the management of borrowing and loaning resources, enriching the learning experience of students with special education needs and giving them equal access to all resources.

 In 2018, Dubai launched a manual with detailed guidelines for schools on how to apply the Dubai Inclusive Education Policy Framework.
-The manual requires that a team of five members be formed in each school, headed by the school principal and offers detailed guidelines for how to make the school inclusive and how to apply the framework.
-The Dubai Inclusive Education Policy Framework requires the use of appropriate technologies, including “assistive technology” as a tool to support learning and empower students with special educational needs at all education levels.
+The manual requires that a team of five members be formed in each school, headed by the school principal, and offers detailed guidelines for how to make the school inclusive and how to apply the framework.
+The Dubai Inclusive Education Policy Framework requires the use of appropriate technologies, including ‘assistive technology’, as a tool to support learning and empower students with special education needs at all education levels.

-Law 14 (2009) stipulates that: “the Ministry of Education and the Ministry of Higher Education and Scientific Research in cooperation with the concerned authorities shall provide academic disciplines to equip teams working with the people with special needs and their families required knowledge and skills in areas of diagnosis and early detection; besides educational, social, psychological, medical or vocational rehabilitation areas.
-They are also to ensure the provision of training programs during the service to equip the staff with expertise and knowledge needed” (art.
+Law No. 29 of 2006 stipulates that ‘The Ministry of Education and the Ministry of Higher Education and Scientific Research in cooperation with the concerned authorities shall provide academic disciplines to equip teams working with the people with special needs and their families required knowledge and skills in areas of diagnosis and early detection; besides educational, social, psychological, medical or vocational rehabilitation areas.
+They are also to ensure the provision of training programs during the service to equip the staff with expertise and knowledge needed’ (Art.
 14).

 Several training workshops are organized by the Ministry of Education for teachers and school management staff on how to effectively include students with special needs in their schools.
-The General Rules for the Provision of Special Education Programs and Services (Public and Private Schools) detail the role of school principal, senior supervisor of special education, special education teachers and of subject teachers in the different settings outlined above.
-For the latter these include “accept students with special needs and provide them with the full opportunities to learn, cooperate with the special education teacher in providing special education services to the students with special needs, collaborate with parents of students with special needs to strengthen home-school partnership” and more generally “participate in the meetings, training courses, workshops and activities related to services for students with special needs”.
+The General Rules for the Provision of Special Education Programs and Services detail the role of the school principal, senior supervisor of special education, special education teachers and subject teachers in the different settings outlined above.
+For the latter, these include the need to ‘[a]ccept students with special needs and provide them with the full opportunities to learn, cooperate with the special education teacher in providing special education services to the students with special needs, collaborate with parents of students with special needs to strengthen home-school partnership’ and more generally ‘[p]articipate in the meetings, training courses, workshops and activities related to services for students with special needs.’

-The responsibilities of the Senior Supervisor of Special Education states that they “develop and facilitate implementation of training programs to enhance knowledge and skills of the special education instructors”.
-In addition, special education teachers have the responsibility t o“participate in the meetings, training courses, workshops and special activities aimed at improving the quality and delivery of special education programs and services”.
-The part of the Rules devoted to Academic Qualifications and professional development mentions that “individuals working with people with special needs should engage in ongoing professional development activities which include completing training programs, attending workshops and conferences.”
-Furthermore, it is mentioned that “training must be continuous and in accordance with the best international practices in the field of special education services for all staff working with the students with special needs such as directors of educational districts, schools, teachers, subject instructors, special education teachers and instructors, specialists, assistant teachers, speech therapist , psychologists, special education specialists and bus drivers”.
+The responsibilities of the senior supervisor of special education include to ‘[d]evelop and facilitate implementation of training programs to enhance knowledge and skills of the special education instructors.’
+In addition, special education teachers have the responsibility to ‘[p]articipate in the meetings, training courses, workshops and special activities aimed at improving the quality and delivery of special education programs and services.’
+The section of the General Rules devoted to academic qualifications and professional development mentions that ‘individuals working with people with special needs should engage in ongoing professional development activities which include completing training programs, attending workshops and conferences.’
+Furthermore, it is mentioned: ‘Training must be continuous and in accordance with the best international practices in the field of special education services for all staff working with the students with special needs such as directors of educational districts, schools, teachers, subject instructors, special education teachers and instructors, specialists, assistant teachers and bus drivers.’

-The UAE provided its Annual Report in 2013/2014 with its vision, mission and values, as well as its Strategic plans for partnerships.
-The Report also announced the launch of a monitoring/assessment project of schools and the publication of detailed reports on their academic performance.
-The Report also introduced a number of other initiatives and projects related to monitoring and reporting.
-The latest SDG4 report was submitted by the National Team for Education 2030 in November 2019.
+The UAE provided an annual report in 2013/14 with its vision, mission and values, as well as its strategic plans for partnerships.
+The report announced the launch of a monitoring/assessment project for schools and the publication of detailed reports on their academic performance.
+It also introduced a number of other initiatives and projects related to monitoring and reporting.
+The latest SDG 4 report was submitted by the National Team for Education 2030 in November 2019.

-The School Inspection framework provides detailed guidelines to assess care and support of special needs students in schools and to ensure inclusive learning environments.
-These include monitoring the school premises, equipment and resources are suitable and provide a safe, inclusive environment for students.
+The School Inspection Framework provides detailed guidelines to assess care and support of students with special needs in schools and to ensure inclusive learning environments.
+These include monitoring the school premises, offering suitable equipment and resources and providing a safe, inclusive environment for students.

-The Dubai Inclusive Education Policy Framework provides valuable information about the standards required in the area of educational practice for students of determination (disabled or people with special needs).
+The Dubai Inclusive Education Policy Framework provides valuable information about the standards required in the area of education practice for students with disabilities or other special needs.
 However, these standards are not indicators.
-For example, the Policy framework identifies these standards:
+For example, the policy framework identifies these standards: